 Avocado and sweet potato are a match made in heaven, don’t you think?
 I sure do and the two are matched up perfectly in these vegan sweet potato buddha bowls with lentils, avocado, red cabbage, sprouts, hummus, spinach, lemon tahini sauce and cilantro.
-These bowls are high in protein, high in fibre, gluten-free and vegan.

 How to Make A Vegan Buddha Bowl

 Buddha bowls are easy to make and work so well for a quick and easy dinner that you can base of what you have in the fridge at any given time.
 To build a buddha bowl, think about putting together the following: